 For most Singaporeans, it will not come as a surprise that in a recent study conducted in 2020, Singapore has been ranked 41st out of 50 cities for work-life balance.
 The study found that Singaporeans spend a whopping 51.1 hours either working or commuting to work, and that 25% of our working population are over-worked.

+Working too hard may lead to burnout and be detrimental to your mental health in the long run.
 While companies are starting to be more conscious of employee welfare and signs of burn-out, here are some tips to achieve a better work-life balance in the mean-time.

 Be selective of how you spend your time at work